 Day 49 – From Little Falls, NY to Lathem, New York – 79 miles

 Today was so great!
 We followed a river all day long and even spent over 30 miles on a bike trail along the river – I couldn’t take enough photos of the beauty!
 It was sooo nice to be away from traffic and have the serenity of just nature surrounding me – we went by a few Locks and it was cool to see them.
-We also went through Amish country again - didn’t see as many Amish but a few and signs for them on the road.
+We also went through Amish country again - didn’t see as many Amish but a fe

 Oh and good news – my butt is sooo much better – the key was Neosporin!
 I put on Neosporin last night and it almost healed everything overnight.
 I felt no discomfort today, though I am still trying to heal the sores completely.
 My cough is still there occasionally and sounds pretty bad when I cough but my sore throat is gone and I think the cough is actually getting better.
 I feel better able to breathe.
 All and all – I am on the mend and doing well.
-I have the Santa Cruz Mountain Challenge Century about 3 days after I get home so I want to be well and able to do it!
+I have the Santa Cruz Mountain Challenge Century about 3 days after I get home so I want to be well and able to d

 Also, everyone enjoys anything comfy on their butt after a long ride – see John’s photo of sitting on a nice thick pillow while waiting for route rap – AHH!!
 Couldn’t have captured the moment better – nice!

 There is much talk of the last few days and a countdown going on.
 Though its natural to discuss our plans for the end, it still saddens me to hear about the end coming so soon.
 This trip has gone by so fast!
 I wish I could just hold onto every moment and enjoy every moment because it will be gone so quick.
-I am glad so many of you have enjoyed reading my blog - also, thanks for all the advice and comments you have put up - it has been so motivating for me!

 Oh and good news – my butt is sooo much better – the key was Neosporin!
 I put on Neosporin last night and it almost healed everything overnight.
 I felt no discomfort today, though I am still trying to heal the sores completely.
 My cough is still there occasionally and sounds pretty bad when I cough but my sore throat is gone and I think the cough is actually getting better.
 I feel better able to breathe.
 All and all – I am on the mend and doing well.
-I have the Santa Cruz Mountain Challenge Century about 3 days after I get home so I want to be well and able to do it!
+I have the Santa Cruz Mountain Challenge Century about 3 days after I get home so I want to be well and able to d

 Also, everyone enjoys anything comfy on their butt after a long ride – see John’s photo of sitting on a nice thick pillow while waiting for route rap – AHH!!
 Couldn’t have captured the moment better – nice!

 There is much talk of the last few days and a countdown going on.
 Though its natural to discuss our plans for the end, it still saddens me to hear about the end coming so soon.
 This trip has gone by so fast!
 I wish I could just hold onto every moment and enjoy every moment because it will be gone so quick.
-I am glad so many of you have enjoyed reading my blog - also, thanks for all the advice and comments you have put up - it has been so motivating for me!

 Friday, July 18, 2008